-Counseling, Advising and Testing
+Counseling and Advising

-Chattahoochee Valley Community College (CVCC) does not discriminate on the basis of race, color, disability, sex, religion, creed, national origin or age in regard to counseling and advising or providing access to or in the operations of its programs and services including academic placement testing.
+hattahoochee Valley Community College (CVCC) does not discriminate on the basis of race, color, disability, sex, religion, creed, national origin or age in regard to counseling and advising or providing access to or in the operations of its programs and services including academic placement testing.
 Requests for reasonable accommodations for students with disabilities should be directed to Ms. Vickie Williams, Associate Dean of Student Development and Success/ADA Coordinator in Wilson Hall, who can be reached at 334-214-4803.
 Please see our nondiscrimination policy on page ii of this Catalog.

 Advising and testing services are available to all students.
 Students may receive help with problems concerning choice of curriculum or program, career planning, transfer advising, adjusting to college and/or coping with daily demands.
 Referrals are available for problems of a personal nature.
-Students are encouraged to visit the Office of Advising and Testing in Wilson Hall or the office of the Vice-President/Dean of Student and Administrative Services.
+Students are encouraged to visit the Office of Student Development and Success in Wilson Hall or the office of the Dean of Students and College Services.
 Appointments may also be made.